nihalahmed/GameCenterManager/README.md

 This method may return **NO** in many cases.
 Use the `gameCenterManager:availabilityChanged:` delegate method to get an `NSDictionary` containing information about why Game Center is or isn't available.
 Refer to the section on delegate methods below.

 ### Report Score
 Report a score to Game Center using a Game Center Leaderboard ID.
 The score is saved locally then uploaded to Game Center (if Game Center is available).

-    [[GameCenterManager sharedManager] saveAndReportScore:1000 leaderboard:@"Leaderboard ID"  sortOrder:GameCenterSortOrder];
+    [[GameCenterManager sharedManager] saveAndReportScore:1000 context:1 leaderboard:@"Leaderboard ID"  sortOrder:GameCenterSortOrder];

 Set the Game Center Sort Order (either `GameCenterSortOrderHighToLow` or `GameCenterSortOrderLowToHigh`)  to report a score to Game Center only if the new score is better than the best one (depending on the sort order).
 There is no need for you to find out if a user has beat their highscore before submitting it - GameCenterManager will determine if the score should be submitted based on the parameters provided.
+Context can be to assist anti cheaters

 ### Report Achievement
 Report an achievement to Game Center using a Game Center Achievement ID.
 The achievement and its percent complete are saved locally then uploaded to Game Center (if Game Center is available).